eric-do/eric-do.github.io/_posts/2019-04-13-Delete-array-element.md

 ---
 layout: post
-title: "Deleting single array elements"
+title: "Performance analysis: deleting single array elements"
 comments: true
 ---
 My partner and I came up on the need to delete array elements this last sprint.
 I thought I'd document a few ways to do so.
 We tried a couple different methods, and I'm doing a little research to see which is fastest.